NOMU: Neural Optimization-based Model Uncertainty: Experiments

 \item\textbf{NOMU UBs:} In contrast, NOMU displays the behaviour it is designed to show.
 Its UBs nicely tighten at training points and expand in between and thus NOMU fulfills \hyperref[itm:Axioms:trivial]{D1}\crefrangeconjunction\hyperref[itm:Axioms:largeDistantLargeUncertainty]{D3} across all considered synthetic test functions.

 \item\textbf{Gaussian Process UBs:} The quality of the RBF-Gaussian process' UBs (as judged in this simulated setting) naturally varies with the true underlying function.
-While the UBs nicely capture parts of the true function with low widths in \Cref{subfig:squared,subfig:forrester} they have a hard time accurately enclosing true functions that are not as conformant with the prior belief induced by the choice of the RBF kernel (e.g. \Cref{subfig:postoneg,subfig:kink}).
+While the UBs nicely capture parts of the true function with low widths in \Cref{subfig:squared,subfig:forrester} they have a hard time accurately enclosing true functions that are not as conformant with the prior belief induced by the choice of the RBF kernel (e.g., \Cref{subfig:postoneg,subfig:kink}).
 Nonetheless, we also observe instances in which the training points are misleading to the GP's mean predictions even when considering ground truth functions for which this choice of kernel is very suitable.
 This manifests in over-confident mean predictions far away from the data generating true function (\Cref{subfig:jakobhfuntrend}) or over-swinging behavior of the fitted mean (\Cref{subfig:levy}).
 It is true that one could find better function-specific kernels.
 However, the RBF kernel is a good generic choice when evaluated across many different test functions without any specific prior information, which is why we choose this kernel for our comparison. \end{itemize}

-\mypar{UB Characteristics in 2D} In \Cref{fig:2dStyblinski_NOMU} (NOMU) and \Cref{fig:2dStyblinski_benchmarks} (benchmarks), we visualize the estimated model uncertainty as obtained in one run for the \emph{Styblinski} test function (Figure \ref{fig:2dStyblinski}) \begin{itemize}[leftmargin=*,topsep=0pt,partopsep=0pt, parsep=0pt,itemsep=0pt] \item \textbf{NOMU (\Cref{fig:2dStyblinski_NOMU}):} Analogously as in 1D, we observe that NOMU's UBs nicely tighten at input training points and expand in-between, with overall steady shapes.
+\paragraph{UB Characteristics in 2D} To visualize the UBs in 2D, we select as the ground truth the \emph{Styblinski} test function depicted in \Cref{fig:2dStyblinski}.
+In \Cref{fig:2dStyblinski_NOMU} (NOMU) and \Cref{fig:2dStyblinski_benchmarks} (benchmarks), we visualize the estimated model uncertainty as obtained in one run for this \emph{Styblinski} test function. \begin{itemize}[leftmargin=*,topsep=0pt,partopsep=0pt, parsep=0pt,itemsep=0pt] \item \textbf{NOMU (\Cref{fig:2dStyblinski_NOMU}):} As in 1D, we observe that NOMU's UBs nicely tighten at input training points and expand in-between, with overall steady shapes.
 Specifically, NOMU's UBs are larger for extrapolation, e.g., $[0,1]\times[0.5,1]$, compared to regions which are \emph{surrounded} by input training data points, e.g., $[-0.25,0.25]\times[-0.25,-0.75]$, even though the distance to the closest input training point is approximately the same.
 Thus, NOMU's UBs do not only depend on the distance to the closest training point but rather on the arrangement of all surrounding training points. \end{itemize}